marekzajac97/bf2-blender/README.md

 		└───mesh
 ```
 - To setup StaticMesh material click on `Material Properties` panel, you should see `BF2 Material Tools` panel, expand it and click on `Add Material`.
 - Inside the `Shader Editor`, assign texture files to the desired texture map types.
-There should be be 7 `Image Texture` nodes, each corresponding to Base, Detail, Dirt, Crack, Detail Normal, Crack Normal, the last one (SpecularLUT) can be ignored.
+There should be be 7 `Image Texture` nodes, each corresponding to Base, Detail, Dirt, Crack, Detail Normal, Crack Normal.
+The last one (SpecularLUT) can be ignored.
 Detail, Dirt, Crack and their normal maps are optional (can be removed or left unset).
-There should also be 5 `UV Map` nodes (linked to their corresponding image texture nodes) assign UV layers to them as described below.
+There should also be 5 `UV Map` nodes (linked to their corresponding image texture nodes), assign UV layers to them as described below.
 - Each LOD's mesh must have assigned a minimum of 1 and a maximum of 5 UV layers and each UV layer must be called `UV<index>`, where each one corresponds to the following texture maps: UV0 = Base, UV1 = Detail, UV2 = Dirt, UV3 (or UV2 if Dirt layer is not present) = Crack and the last one (always UV4) is the Lightmap UV, when Lightmap UV is not present it will be generated.
-- Setting material's Blend Mode to `Alpha Blend` or `Alpha Clip` will export the material with BF2's `Alpha Blend` or `Alpha Test` transparency modes respectively.
+- Setting material's Blend Mode to `Alpha Blend` or `Alpha Clip` will export the material with BF2's `Alpha Blend` (not fully supported yet) or `Alpha Test` transparency modes respectively.

 ##### CollisionMesh exporting:
-  - The active object needs to be the root of the hierarchy, each child of the root object must be a GEOM object (suffixed with `_geom<index>`), each child of the geom object must be a SUBGEOM object (suffixed with `_subgeom<index>`) , each child of the subgeom object must be a LOD object (suffixed with `_lod<index>`) containing mesh data.
+  - The active object needs to be the root of the hierarchy, each child of the root object must be a GEOM object (suffixed with `_geom<index>`), each child of the geom object must be a SUBGEOM object (suffixed with `_subgeom<index>`) , each child of the SUBGEOM object must be a LOD object (suffixed with `_lod<index>`) containing mesh data.
-  - NOTE: currently collisionMesh exports to a slightly older file version (9) than 3DsMax exporter (10), which will make BF2 regenerate some missing data on load time, not a big deal.
 ```
 root
 └───geom<index>